John-Nagle/lslutils/regioncrossing.md

 # Background
 The Second Life virtual world is divided into regions 256 meters on a side.
-Large areas are built up from many such regions, yielding a virtual world with hundreds of square kilometers in area.
-This division into regions is both the great strength of Second Life.
+Large areas are built up from many such regions, yielding a virtual world with hundreds of square kilometers of area.
+This division into regions is the great strength of Second Life.
 It allows building a world of great size which appears almost seamless to the user.
 Most competing virtual worlds are divided into limited areas.
 Second Life, unlike such systems, can and has scaled geographically.